Play Dungeon Game with DP

 private:

-// memoization to eliminate overlapping subproblems
+// memo array to eliminate overlapping subproblems

 vector<vector<int>> memo;

-// definition: the minimum initial health
+// definition: the minimum initial health required

 int dp(vector<vector<int>>& grid, int i, int j) {